philku/uconn-googleCloud/classes/07 NoSQL, Large Scale SQL, and BigTable/nosql.md

 ### 16
 You use the pip command to install Python packages listed as requirements.
 The pip utility is already installed in Cloud Shell.
-Type the following command to install the packages and dependencies required for this lab into the lib directory.
+Type the following command to install the packages and dependencies required for this lab.

 Input:
 ```
 pip3 install -r requirements.txt
 ```

+You may have some errors.
+This should be okay.

 ### 17
 You are now ready to deploy the Bookshelf application to App Engine.
 You use the gcloud command-line utility that is already installed in Cloud Shell to manage your App Engine application.
 Type the following command to deploy the application.